tomhrr/cosh/doc/all.md

    named timezone (per the tz database) as its arguments.
 Returns the parsed datetime string as a DateTime object.

+The `strptime` and `strptimez` functions do not require that any particular specifiers be used in the pattern.
+By default, the DateTime object result is `1970-01-01 00:00:00 +0000`, with values parsed by way of the pattern being applied on top of that initial result.

 ### Miscellaneous functions

 `rand` takes a floating-point value and returns a random value between